HackBulgaria/Frontend-JavaScript-2/week3/4-Queues/README.md

-# A classic and an even queue
+# A classic and an event queue

 In a file called `queue.js` implement the following: